vtex-apps/store-discussion/CONTRIBUTING.md

 If you intend to change the [public API](#what-is-considered-a-public-api) or make any non-trivial changes to the implementation, please open a new issue describing in as much detail as possible the motivation for the changes and how you plan on implementing it.
 This lets us reach an agreement on your proposal before you put significant effort into it, and also gives our Product Managers the chance to review your proposal from a Product standpoint.
 This also allows us to understand how your changes might impact other stores using the framework.

-If you’re only fixing a bug, it’s fine to submit a pull request right away, but we still recommend opening an issue detailing what you’re fixing.
-This is helpful in case we don’t accept that specific fix but want to keep track of the issue.
+Even if you’re only fixing a bug, we still recommend opening an issue detailing what you’re fixing.
+This is helpful in case we don’t accept that specific fix but want to keep track of the issue, and also helps us understand how many people are experiencing the same issues.

 ### What is considered a public API?